hmrc/income-tax-mtd-changelog/README.md

 ##### Fixed

-Fix so that INVALID_REQUEST is no longer incorrectly returned when the following endpoints are used:
+INVALID_REQUEST is no longer incorrectly returned when the following endpoints are used:
 * Retrieve CIS Deductions for Subcontractor
 * Amend CIS Deductions for Subcontractor
 * Delete CIS Deductions for Subcontractor